 William J. Hochul, Jr.

-William J. Hochul, Jr. has worked as a federal prosecutor for well over twenty years.
+William J. Hochul, Jr. has worked as a federal prosecutor for over twenty-five years.
 From the District of Columbia to Western New York, Mr. Hochul has prosecuted virtually every type of criminal case, ranging from white collar to violent crime, and was one of the first to use the federal racketeering laws to dismantle street gangs.

 Following the events of September 11, 2001, Mr. Hochul focused on counter-terrorism, and served as lead prosecutor in several high-profile international terrorism cases.
 This includes the prosecution of the so-called “Lackawanna Six” - the first known instance of Americans training with al Qaeda - for which Mr. Hochul and others received the Department of Justice’s highest honor, the Attorney General’s Award for Exceptional Service.